 My relationship with exercise has changed a lot over the course of my life.
-I went from an intuitive exerciser, to a rigid (read: daily) exerciser, back to a mostly intuitive exerciser.
-This journey has taken me a long, long time — and, I know it's far from over.
+I went from an intuitive exerciser, to a rigid (read: daily) exerciser, to where we are now: an intuitive, mindful exerciser.
+But as you might expect, my exercise habits didn’t change over night.
+For that matter, this journey has taken me a long, long time.

-As I get older and my body naturally changes, the way I move my body is naturally changing, too.
-It's a parallel track, and the only direction is forward.
-My old exercise habits are years behind me.
+One thing’s for certain, though, my old exercise habits are years behind me.
 You won’t find me lifting weights like I did when I was 23.
 You won't find me running like I did when I was 19.
 And for that matter, you won't find me playing basketball like I did when I was 10.
 I've found styles of movement that fit my current life, and they're not dictated by anyone other than myself.

 So, as I begin unraveling parts of my story, I want to tell you about my relationship with exercise.
 Because, well, we all have one.
 It's either a relationship you’re proud of, a relationship that needs some tending to, or possibly it’s somewhere in between.
 Mine hasn't exactly been smooth sailing.
 And, I know my story isn’t unheard of.
 I'm not the only who who has struggled with overexercising (or, for that matter, using exercise as a coping mechanism).
 I hope that in sharing my story, I can inspire you to share yours.
 Or, better yet, I can inspire you to reevaluate a few things, like: how you move your body, how often you move your body, and whether or not its actually how your body wants to be moved.